GoTVm/RonR-Image-Scripts-updated/README.md

 These scripts DO NOT WORK outside of Raspbian on a Raspberry.
 They MIGHT work for Ubuntu on Raspberry, but there is no guarantee.
 Ubuntu version (simple installation only) in coming??

+Main differences between these versions and the original:
+- image-backup: made more verbose, so it doesn't look like it stalled on slower devices/media. run as `sudo bash -x ./image-backup` for even more verbose.

 ## Original description

 I've used RonR's `image-utils` for several years now, and I've become a big fan.
 In addition to this README, I've made a couple of [posts on StackExchange re `image-utils`](https://raspberrypi.stackexchange.com/a/109364/83790) as a backup solution. `Image-utils` creates a complete backup of a Raspberry Pi quickly and efficiently; these backups are rendered in the form of an [*"image file"*](https://en.wikipedia.org/wiki/IMG_(file_format)).
 The **\*.img** format is ideal as a backup because it's a _complete_ backup, it's _portable_, and it can be [_loop-mounted_](https://en.wikipedia.org/wiki/Loop_device).
 In other words: _If your system or SD card or NVME drive becomes corrupted, it can be restored to operation with minimal effort_.
 This restoration requires 3 "ingredients", and about 5 minutes: